Do join us for our Sunday morning service at 10.30 am

 We don’t take an offering during our services, but if you wish to give there is a donation box for voluntary offerings.

 Our building is wheelchair accessible, with flexible seating to allow those with access restrictions to sit wherever is most comfortable, as well as disabled toilet facilities.

 Microphones are used throughout our services to make sure nothing spoken from the front is missed.
 A hearing loop is also available for those with hearing aids.

 What happens in a communion service?

-On the 3rd Sunday of the month, at the end of the main service we go into a simple service of communion, where we particularly remember the death of the Lord Jesus.
+On the 1st Sunday of each month at the end of the evening service, and the 3rd Sunday of the month at the end of the morning service we go into a simple service of communion, where we particularly remember the death of the Lord Jesus.
 The bread is passed round the congregation, then small glasses of alcohol-free wine are taken around by the people serving.